blake-r/pytest-durations/README.md

 ## Change Log

+### 1.6.1 (Aug 29, 2025)

+* Introduced a new `--pytest-durations-group-by=none` option that preserves the full test node ID, including parameters
+* Removed the need for explicit serialization of Category values when sending CategoryMeasurementsT dictionaries

 ### 1.6.0 (Aug 27, 2025)

 * Added support for grouping test durations by module, class, or function (#26)